danielhampikian/GIMM-400/README.md

 ## Contributors

 Let people know how they can dive into the project, include important links to things like issue trackers, irc, twitter accounts if applicable.

+## Known Issues

+Describe any none issues or bugs with the project, how they were discovered and if possible describe how they come about.
+Provide at least one plan for overcoming these difficulties and multiple proposals for how to resolve them is better here for future contributers and your own continued efforts.

 ## License